Tetramorium immigrans: Colony size and inter-colony interactions

+Neighboring, unrelated colonies of T. immigrans are highly territorial and will frequently engage in inter-colony fights that are known as "ant wars."
+These fights typically arise on colony borders, or when food is being contested, and will involve thousands of workers fighting on neutral battleground.
+The fighting is more ritualized (tugging, pulling and mass displays) than exactly lethal, since relatively few workers will die among the several thousand that participate in a prolonged fight.
+Recent observations have recorded complex interference behaviors during fights that include soil-dropping (blocking exits/entrances of rival nests using small debris) as a way to hinder the foraging of neighboring colonies.
+Colony recognition and the decision to fight are mediated via nestmate-recognition cues so that workers may respond aggressively to non-nestmates carrying different chemical signatures that do not belong to their nest.

 Parasite

 T. immigrans serves as host to the ectoparasitic and workerless Tetramorium inquilinum ant.
 This parasitic ant spends its life clinging to the back of a pavement ant, particularly queens.

-Urban Ecology
+Urban ecology

-Urban Distribution
+Urban distribution

 T. immigrans prefers to settle in places with little to no vegetation.
 They are one of the few ant species that are seen to have a resurgence in population size after extensive urban development.
 Studies on ant diversity medians in New York City have found T. immigrans to be the most populous ant species, at upwards of 93%.
 They have been said to be established in approximately 39 states in the mainland U.S. and also 3 Canadian provinces.
 Their expansion increases readily across North America yearly.